Duodenal switch: Advantages

-Type 2 diabetics have had a 98% "cure" (i.e. became euglycemic) almost immediately following surgery which is due to the metabolic effect from the intestine switch.
-The results are so favorable that some surgeons in Europe are performing the "switch" or intestinal surgery on non-obese patients for the benefits of curing the diabetes.
+Type 2 diabetics have had a 98% "cure" (i.e. became euglycemic) almost immediately following surgery, which is due to the metabolic effect from the intestine switch.
+The results are so favorable that some surgeons in Europe are performing the "switch" or intestinal surgery on non-obese patients to cure diabetes.
 Novel operations are geared toward the treatment of diabetes and not necessarily to induce weight loss.
-Among the most prominent of these operations are the duodenal-jejunal bypass and ileal transposition where duodenal switch is a part of the operation.
+Among the most prominent of these operations are the duodenal-jejunal bypass and ileal transposition, where duodenal switch is a part of the operation.

 The following observations were reported on the resolution of obesity related comorbidities following the duodenal switch: type 2 diabetes 99%, hyperlipidemia 99%, sleep apnea 92%, and hypertension 83%.

-Because the pyloric valve between the stomach and small intestine is preserved, people who have undergone the DS do not experience the dumping syndrome common with people who've undergone the Roux-en-Y gastric bypass surgery (RNY).
+Because the pyloric valve between the stomach and small intestine is preserved, people who have undergone the DS do not experience the dumping syndrome common with people who have undergone the Roux-en-Y gastric bypass surgery (RNY).
 Much of the production of the hunger hormone, ghrelin, is removed with the greater curvature of the stomach.